onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    * Definition: a signal based on `DeltaS_qualia(m)` and `F_frag(m)` that penalizes configurations with high fragmentation for a given integration level.
    * Use: to discourage unstable and overloaded regimes that fall above `theta_high`.

-These signals are meant to be added as auxiliary objectives or regularizers and not as primary training rewards.
+These signals are intended as auxiliary objectives or regularizers, not as primary training rewards.

 ### 7.2 Architectural patterns